junxit/us-congress-bills-111/metadata.md

 - 2009-12-10 — Placed on the Union Calendar, Calendar No. 216.
 - 2009-12-10 — Reported by the Committee on House Administration.
 H. Rept.
 111-372, Part I.
 - 2009-12-10 — Reported by the Committee on House Administration.
 H. Rept.
 111-372, Part I.
+- 2010-02-03 — Considered under suspension of the rules. (consideration: CR H480-482)
+- 2010-02-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2843.
+- 2010-02-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-02-03 — Ms. Wasserman Schultz moved to suspend the rules and pass the bill, as amended.
+- 2010-02-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H480)
+- 2010-02-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H480)
+- 2010-02-03 — The title of the measure was amended.
+Agreed to without objection.